lavanyanigam/VLG-Blog/LDMs.md

 # Latent Diffusion Model Architecture

-Traditional diffusion models worked in high-dimensional pixel spaces, making them computationally expensive to train and very slow to generate images.
+Traditional diffusion models (DDPMs) worked in high-dimensional pixel spaces, making them computationally expensive to train and very slow to generate images.
 Because of this, they could not produce high-resolution outputs.

 In other words, these traditional models processed the entire high-resolution image tensor as it was for most of the training.
 Imagine running heavy computations 1,000 times on a $1024 \times 1024 \times 3$ tensor.
-Only the GPU cost would dig holes in your pokets.
+Only the GPU cost would dig holes in your pockets.

-Latent Diffusion Models (LDMs) solved this by moving the heavy lifting into a smaller, compressed "latent" space.
-But before we deep-dive into the architecture that makes this possible, these are the basic mathematical terms we might come across:
+Latent Diffusion Models (LDMs) solved this by doing most of the compute in a smaller, "latent" space.
+But before we deep-dive into the architecture that makes this possible, these are the basic mathematical terms we might use:

-- $t$: The time step.
+- $t$: This is the current time step.
 This usually goes from $0$ to $1$.
 We spilt our process into $T$ steps of size 1/$T$.

 - $z$: A specific, real image from our training dataset